ritchielrez/dotfiles-new/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

-Great!!
-Now you should be able to use all of configs!
+Now you should be able to use all of configs!!
 If you want to **stage, commit** and
 do git commands on this repository.
 Instead of providing the arguments to `git`, ***provide them
 to the `dotfiles` alias***.

 Show let's suppose I want to check *status* of this repository, I run `dotfiles status`, instead of `git status`.
+And you have done it!
+You can now, commmit changes to my repository, make pull requests, or just, test it out.
+Also don't forget to **STAR** this repository!